Pharmacology of cell excitation

 Other types of excitable cells

 In addition to nerve cells, several other types of cells are also excitable and may contain clinically relevant drug targets.
 Some of these cells receive their input from nerve cells.
 Adrenal gland cells release norepinephrine and epinephrine when stimulated by nerve cells of the autonomic nervous system.
-Skeletal muscle cells contract when stimulated by α-motoneurons; vascular smooth muscle cells contract in response to stimulation by both nerve cells and circulation hormones.
+Skeletal muscle cells contract when stimulated by α-motoneurons; vascular smooth muscle cells contract in response to stimulation by both nerve cells and circulating hormones.

 The heart, while also subject to modulatory input from the autonomic nervous system, can function entirely independently.30 It possesses two types of excitable cells.
 Those within the excitation-conduction system spontaneously produce the rhythm, and they then transmit it to the regular muscle cells, which we will here refer to as the “worker” cells.
 Communication occurs through electrical synapses, in which ions can flow directly from cell to cell via cytoplasm bridges.
 These direct electrical connections between adjacent cells are are created by so-called gap junctions.